 The Tri-County Regional School Board created a helpful guide for creating useful report card comments.
 When used properly, this structure should give parents a picture of what the student has accomplished during the term and what she may need to work on in the future.

 Opening overall statement.
 Establish the student’s overall achievement level as it pertains to the subject area.
 Some teachers create a generic opening statement according to the student’s grade (one for “A,” one for “B,” etc.) before diving into individual specifics.

 State the student’s subject strengths.
 This section can offer evidence that lets the parents know how you view their child as a person, a classmate, and a student, in addition to what the student achieved during the term.

 Identify challenges.
 Parents are generally more receptive to comments about student struggles if they follow a positive statement.
-Also make sure that critiques are written in a constructive way that avoid definitive words like “never,” “cannot” and “will not.”
+Also, make sure that critiques are written in a constructive way that avoids definitive words like “never,” “cannot,” and “will not.”